ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IGraphics3DReferenceVectorGeometryToolVector.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.draw_at_cb`
+              - Only available for geometric elements relating to objects.
+If selected, the geometric element is drawn at the central body or object.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.ra_dec_visible`
+              - Displays right-ascension and declination values with the selected vector.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.ra_dec_unit_abrv`
+              - Right Ascension Declination Unit Abrv.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.magnitude_visible`
+              - If selected, the magnitude value is displayed on the selected geometric element.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.magnitude_dimension`
+              - The Magnitude Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.magnitude_unit_abrv`
+              - Magnitude's current unit.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.persistence_visible`
+              - Successively displays geometric elements over the specified duration.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.duration`
+              - The length of time during which the geometric element is visible.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.connect`
+              - Specifies the method used for connecting geometric elements.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.transparent`
+              - If selected, earlier occurrences of a geometric element display fade over time so that it is drawn as completely filled at the most recent animation time and fades as the animation moves forward.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.axes`
+              - The name of the axes or system used to define the coordinate frame associated with the selected vector or axis.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.draw_at_point`
+              - If selected, the geometric element is drawn at the selected point.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.point`
+              - Displays a point at the current animation time.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.true_scale`
+              - If the Scale Relative to Model is selected, the scale of the model is multiplied by the scale of the vector.
+If the Scale Relative to Model is not selected, you can set the size of the geometric elements independent of the model scale.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.available_axes`
+              - Returns a safearray of available axes.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DReferenceVectorGeometryToolVector.available_points`
+              - Returns a safearray of available points.

 Import detail